AhmedEissa/foobar/README.md

-**foobar**
+# foobar
-A PHP code for replace specific numbers with foo, bar or foobar.
+A PHP code for replacing specific numbers with foo, bar or foobar.